 Remember above, when I gave you the example of the iron filings?
 That’s the basis of your answer.
 And at that point, I also mentioned that there’s a difference between having a magnetic field (and being magnetic), and being attracted to a magnetic field.

 Iron filings are attracted to magnetic fields.
-Iron is usually the reason why certain metallic minerals are also attracted to magnetic fields.
-Another reason is steel—and have you noticed that fridges are made of steel?
-No wonder magnets stick!
+Iron is the reason why certain metallic minerals are also attracted to magnetic fields.
+Steel, which is an alloy of iron, is what fridges are made of–no wnder magnets stick!

 Minerals—those attracted to magnetic fields—are not magnetic in themselves.
 There are two types of magnetism among minerals.